If you feel nervous speaking in public or presenting at work, you’ll know it can be very unpleasant.

 Don’t focus on whether your audience can hear you stuttering or can see the red blotches on your neck.

-– How much do they already know and care about this topic?
+– How much they may already know and care about this topic?

-– What else do they want and need to know?
+– What else they want and need to know?

 – Why should they care about what you have to say?